The Brown Gradute School application can be found at this URL: http://www.brown.edu/academics/gradschool/apply

 Any U.S. citizen who demonstrates verifiable financial need may apply for an application fee waiver.
 To request a waiver, a student should be sure to submit their application at least 14 days before the deadline and should send an email to: Graduate_Fee_Waiver@Brown.edu, explaining his or her financial circumstances.
 If the request is denied, the application will be kept on hold until the application fee is paid.
 Please note: international applicants are not eligible for application fee waivers.

 Yes, a request for deferral of admission based on personal circumstances is considered on a case-by-case basis.
-Your place in the next year's entering class is reserved; however, you must reapply through AMCAS.
+Your place in the next year's entering class is reserved.

 Tuition and fees vary from year to year, but fees are charged by course.
 More detailed information on tuition costs and fees can be found on the Graduate School website: http://www.brown.edu/academics/gradschool/courses-manual/tuition-fees (Note: that these figures are based on a 4-course-per-semester schedule and ScM Master's Course load is usually 3-2-2-2, over the course of 4 semesters and AM course load is 3-2-2-1) Students are also responsible for Health Services Fee, Student Activity Fee, and Student Recreation Fee and Health Insurance costs.